wlaurance/node-ditaa/README.md

 node-ditaa
 ==========

-node package to use ditaa as a web service
+[Glog plugin](https://github.com/guyht/Glog) to use ditaa as a web service